fballiano/openmage-devenv/README.md

 1. Enter the cloned repo's directory
 2. run `devenv up`, this will start all the software stack (and also run composer install for you)

-At the moment the project is configured with `http://openmage.test` as the main domain name (you can change it in the `devenv.nix` file), so you'll have to add `openmage.test`to your `hosts` file first, then you'll be able to open the browser to `http://openmage.test` and continue the installation through the web installer.
+At the moment the project is configured with `http://openmage.test` as the main domain name (you can change it in the `devenv.nix` file) and you don't even have to add it to your hosts file manually since it's automatically managed through hostctl.
+You'll just have to open your browser to `http://openmage.test` and continue the installation through the web installer.

 ## Notes about installing OpenMage